 - Meanwhile, if you want the streusel topping, mix all ingredients together in a small bowl and sprinkle on top of the bars mixture.

-- Bake at 350 degrees for 25 minutes or until set and starting to brown.
+- Bake at 350 degrees for 45 minutes or until toothpick inserted in center comes out clean.

 - Allow to cool for at least 10 minutes.
 Remove from pan and cut into squares.